 Equally, if you would like the customer to stay seated, sink into the chair and enjoy a few drinks while socialising in the bar lounge, a larger deeper-seated and softer upholstered lounge chair would be a better option for the customer to relax into.

-What to Consider in Restaurant Design
+Restaurant Design: What Furniture to Consider

 Banquette seating or restaurant bench seating

 If you’re revamping your restaurant seating layout, you have a variety of styles to choose from — all of which could have an impact on the way your customers interact with your business.
 Want to keep your customers socialising for longer?
 Choose a restaurant seating arrangement that encourages them to relax with higher back chairs and luxurious fabrics.
 Not only does this ensure the customer’s comfort, but it also gives your staff an opportunity to upsell coffee and drinks to increase on profit.